Knutsford Town Awards

 First launched in 2013, the Knutsford Town Awards aim to recognise those who make Knutsford such a special community.
-The Town Council makes awards following nominations from the public across four categories, Civic, Youth, Business and Community.
-The 2018 Town Awards will be presented at the Town Meeting in April.
+The Town Council makes awards following nominations from the public across five categories, Civic, Youth, Business, Community and Extra Mile.
+The 2020 Town Awards will be presented on Monday 27th April at 6.30pm at Knutsford Academy.

-Civic Award made to an individual (or group of individuals) who give their time to the community.
+Civic Award goes to up to three people who give up their time voluntarily to undertake work in the community.

-Business Award goes to a local business for their work engaging and contributing to the community.
+Business Award goes to a a business which has supported or worked with the community.

 Youth Award is presented to someone aged 21 or under who is giving their time to support the community